35 Ways To Teach Your Child How To Love Humankind And Live In A Terrorism-free World

 - Forgive.
 It leads to a path of healing.

 - Forget.
-It’s never healthy to harbor ill feelings.
+It’s never healthy to harbour ill feelings.

 - Learn from the hurt.
 Doing so allows children to prevent the mistake from happening again.